-Today, April 18th, we recognize the 4th annual National Transgender HIV Testing Day (NTHTD).
-This day was created to promote HIV testing, prevention, and treatment among transgender people, who experience disproportionately high rates of HIV, further exacerbated by racial/ethnic disparities.
+This April 18th we recognize the 5th annual National Transgender HIV Testing Day (NTHTD).
+NTHTD was created to highlight ways to reduce HIV stigma and promote testing for transgender people – who experience disproportionately high rates of HIV.

 On National Transgender HIV Testing Day, get involved and join the fight against HIV: